Asymptotically Optimal Vertex Ranking of Planar Graphs: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to David Wood who, after reading an early draft of this paper, pointed us to the notion of simple treewidth, which greatly simplifies and unifies the exposition.
+The authors are grateful to David Wood who, after reading an early draft of this paper, pointed us to the notion of simple treewidth, which greatly simplifies and unifies the exposition of our results.